nitzanlab/pareto_interactions_py/README.md

 # Pareto Interactions (python)

-Both this repository and its sister, Mathematica repository [pareto_interactions_m](xx), supplement our preprint: [Emergence of division of labor in tissues through cell interactions and spatial cues](https://www.biorxiv.org/content/10.1101/2022.11.16.516540v1).
+Both this repository and its sister, Mathematica repository [pareto_interactions](https://github.com/miriadler/pareto_interactions), supplement our preprint: [Emergence of division of labor in tissues through cell interactions and spatial cues](https://www.biorxiv.org/content/10.1101/2022.11.16.516540v1).

 In our work, we: